 Consumer Security and Fraud Prevention Tips

-- Companies with less than 250 employees were the focus of 31% of all cyber attacks last year versus 18% in 2011.
+- Companies with less than 250 employees were the focus of 30% of all cyber attacks last year.

 - Approximately 56% of online scams originate through social media and involve some kind of fake survey and or the promise of a free gift card.